-Independence when choosing multiple passwords.
 A random user model often further assumes every password will be independently chosen.
-In practice, this is rarely true on the Web, as users cope with the large number of accounts by password reuse, sometimes with slight modification; for example, a 2007 telemetry study estimated the median user has 25 password-protected accounts but only six unique passwords.14 This has direct security implications, as leaks at one website can compromise security at another.
-Even if a user has not exactly reused the password, attackers can guess small variations that may double their chances of success in an onlineguessing scenario.10 Related password choices similarly undermine the security goals of forced password updates, as an attacker with knowledge of a user's previous sequence of passwords can often easily guess the next password.43
+In practice, this is rarely true on the Web as users cope with the large number of accounts by password re-use, sometimes with slight modification.
+For example, a 2007 telemetry study estimated the median user has 25 password-protected accounts but only 6 unique passwords [13].
+This has direct security implications as leaks at one website can compromise security at another.
+Even if a user has not exactly re-used the password, an attacker can guess small variations, which may at least double their chances of success in an online guessing scenario [10].
+Related password choices similarly undermine the security goals of forced password updates, as an attacker with knowledge of a user's previous sequence of passwords can easily guess the next password [43].

-Offline vs. online threats.
+2.3 Offline vs. online threats

 The security literature distinguishes between online attackers who must interact with a legitimate party to authenticate and offline attackers who are limited only in terms of their computational resources.